AISaturdaysLagos/cohort_structure/README.md

 **Team Github Repository:** Each team is expected to create a Github repository for their team under AI Saturdays Lagos Github organization, where each member would complete and contribute to the tasks.

+## Certificate Requirements
+- You are expected to have about 60% or more participation in class.
+Participation will be monitored by taking attendance (team secretary's duty)
+- You are expected to have about 80% participation in Practicals.
+Participation is monitored by inspecting commits to the tasks repo and team weekly meeting attendance.
+- You are expected to have a 100% participation in final Project.
+Participation is monitored by inspecting commits to the project repository.

 ## Curriculum
 We will primarily be using the three fantastic courses listed below.
 However, each volunteer course instructor has full autonomy in choosing which materials to use to teach their classes.